Helping Clinton to find rewarding work after long-term unemployment

 We finally got the news that Clinton had a date to meet with the employer, I helped him prepare for the interview using National Careers Service tools and by helping him to focus in on his personal strengths and previous experience.
 When the time came, he told me he felt good about going to meet with the employer.

 I am so pleased that Clint was successful with the interview.
 He’s now working on a full-time basis cleaning and transporting ambulances around London.
 What a hero!

-Trevor and Clint are still in contact almost weekly for in-work support to help Clinton sustain the role, develop his skills and look to the future.
+Trevor remained in contact with Clint to help him sustain the role, develop his skills and look to the future.